 I hope you enjoy it.

 I write mysteries myself.
-Some detective short stories by me are available (for free) on my mystery fiction page.
+Detective short stories by me are available (for free) on my mystery fiction page.
 These include twenty impossible crime tales!
 Please click to get a free E-book in EPUB or Kindle format with several short stories.
 (If the download link does not work, please e-mail me at mike@mikegrost.com and I will send you the stories.)

 You can get an alphabetic list of mystery writers discussed in this web site, or you can browse the complete list of articles directly below.